-Fitting
+Orbit Fitting

-Orbit fitting and uncertainty estimation from observations.
+Orbit fitting and observation ingestion.

 • Orbit Fitting (fit_orbit()) – refine an orbit guess to best match the data, with automatic outlier rejection.
 Produces a best-fit state and Gaussian uncertainty estimate (covariance).